-Over the coming months, LNER will roll out Azuma services on routes to the North East of England and Scotland – they’ll be announced as they are decided.
-By the end of 2019, there will be more services from Lincoln and Harrogate to London.
+LNER also rolled out Azuma services on routes to the North East of England and Scotland, providing more services from Lincoln and Harrogate to London.

 By December 2021, LNER plans to run regular services between London and Scotland.
 Azuma will whisk passengers from London to Edinburgh in just four hours, with regular journeys from London to Leeds – taking only two hours – also becoming typical throughout the day.

 The train can reach a maximum speed of 225 km/h but is limited to 200 km/h while travelling.